Ruchika2398/Auzmor-Hire/README.md

 # Auzmor-Hire
 Deployment of a web application in a cloud-based Kubernetes solution

-Create IAC Template using terraform for provisiong infrastructure on AWS for web application
+Create IAC Template using terraform for provisiong infrastructure on AWS for web application  <br>
 USE IAC.tf File
 Then Configure Kubernetes.yml file along with service.yaml
 For monitoring soution configuration  -- use prometheus.yaml file